ayatokura/ai-openscale/cloud-release-notes.md

 The following new features and changes to the service are available.

-- __*Enhanced command line interface*__: The command line interface, ibm-ai-openscale-cli, has been updated and version 0.2.148 is now released.
+- __*Enhanced command-line interface*__: The command-line interface, ibm-ai-openscale-cli, has an update and version 0.2.148 is now released.
 This new version contains the following improvements:

     - Updated the quality metrics history to include the full range of new quality metrics supported by OpenScale
-    - Support for specifying an SSL certificate directly when using IBM DB2
+    - Support for specifying an SSL certificate directly when you use IBM Db2
     - Support for the new ibm-ai-openscale 2.1.8 Python SDK
     - Other bug fixes and stability improvements